alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 ## Dev Environment

-Before build `Interactive` from source code, you need to prepare a development environment with many dependencies.
+Before building `Interactive` from the source code, you need to set up a development environment with numerous dependencies.
-Here we provide two options, installing all dependencies on the local machine, or build it inside the provided docker image.
+Here, we offer two options: installing all dependencies on the local machine or building it within the provided Docker image

 ### Install Deps on Local